15 Side Hustles for Writers to Make Extra Money

 If you’re a writer, there’s a good chance you’ve thought about self-publishing a book at some point.
 And why wouldn’t you?
 Self-publishing is a great way to get your work out there without having to go through the traditional publishing route.
 Today, anyone can become an author without the need to land a deal through a publisher.

 Amazon’s Kindle Direct Publishing (KDP) is the most popular self-publishing platform.
 With KDP, you can sell your writing in digital ebook or paperback format.
-When a customer purchases a physical copy of your book, Amazon will handle the printing, shipping, and customer service.
+When a customer purchases a physical copy of your book, Amazon handles printing, shipping, and customer service.

 As a result, you don’t need to deal with inventory or purchase large print runs of books that you may or may not be able to sell.
-It’s possible to start without spending any money at all.
+It’s possible to start this writing side hustle without spending any money at all.